Self-Assessment

 Expense tracking becomes effortless with automatic categorisation features.
 Photos of receipts are stored securely in the cloud.

-The software extracts key information like date, amount, and supplier.
+The software extracts key information like date, amount and supplier.
 This data feeds directly into your accounting system.

 Tax-compliant records are maintained for Revenue’s six-year requirement period.
 Digital storage prevents loss of important documentation.